Tunable axial potentials for atom chip waveguides: Examples

-In situations where small sixth order contributions to the potential can be tolerated, the total power consumption of the atom chip can be greatly reduced by moving the outer pair of wires closer together.
+In situations where small sixth-order contributions to the potential can be tolerated, the total power consumption of the atom chip can be greatly reduced by moving the outer pair of wires closer together.
 We choose to place the outer wires at a spacing where $w_{\mathcal{E},2} = w_{\mathcal{E},2L} = 1.3$.
-This choice has a much lower power requirements than the optimal spacing while maintaining a rather low contribution from the sixth order term.
+This choice has much lower power requirements than the optimal spacing while maintaining a rather low contribution from the sixth-order term.

 Several example trap configurations will now be discussed.
-There will be four free parameters $C^{(1)}$ through $C^{(4)}$.
-For each trap type, the results will be presented for the optimal configuration where $w_{\mathcal{E},2} = w_{\mathcal{E},2H} = 2.076$, and a low power configuration where $w_{\mathcal{E},2} = w_{\mathcal{E},2L} = 1.3$.
-For both of these configurations, it will be assumed that the odd wire spacing's are in the optimal configuration discussed above.
+In all cases, we utilize an atom chip with a working distance of $H = 1.6$~mm between the atoms and the central plane of the tuning wires.
+There are four free parameters, $C^{(1)}$ through $C^{(4)}$.
+For each trap type, the results will be presented for the optimal configuration where $w_{\mathcal{E},2} = w_{\mathcal{E},2H} = 2.076$ and a low-power configuration where $w_{\mathcal{E},2} = w_{\mathcal{E},2L} = 1.3$.
+For both of these configurations, it will be assumed that the odd wires are placed to provide optimal tuning of the odd coefficients, as discussed above.

-For the optimal and low power configurations, Eqns.~(\ref{eq:matrix_equationEven}) and~(\ref{eq:matrix_equationOdd}) are numerically inverted.
+For the optimal and low-power configurations, Eqs.~(\ref{eq:matrix_equationEven}) and~(\ref{eq:matrix_equationOdd}) are numerically inverted.
 For the case of the optimal configuration the currents are given by the relations